 Then there are Sprites, dancing lights that have appeared above most thunderstorms throughout history.
 Lightning from the thunderstorm excites the electric field above, producing a flash of light called a sprite.
 Sprites can take the form of fast-paced balls of electricity, streaks or tendrils.
 Fiery balls have been videotaped 35 to 80 miles high, moving up and down at one-tenth the speed of light.
 Both jetliner pilots and astronauts have previously reported sightings of sprites, along with a different but equally mysterious phenomenon known as blue jets.

+We live in an era of Fake News!
 Ask yourself, "What does the person reporting this sighting have to gain?"
 The most typical report comes from someone living in a small town in a remote place (often Texas) where there isn't much going on.
-Typically, several people in the town will jump on the UFO bandwagon in hopes of focusing national attention on themselves and their town.
+Typically, several people in town will jump on the UFO bandwagon in hopes of focusing national attention on themselves and their town.
 The local press is all too happy to get the attention of the national news media, and the national news media is even happier to sell stories.
-The fact that the same thing happens every year in some small town somewhere doesn't seem to bother anyone.
-It still makes headlines.
+After all, that's what fake news is all about.

 Finally, it's completely pointless to attempt to reason or argue with people who believe in flying saucers because, as psychologists tell us, many people believe things for emotional, not intellectual reasons.
 They simply have a deep-seated need to believe, a need that can never be influenced by logic or reason.